nmtc-run/nmtc-run.github.io/pages/series-spring.md

 button-external-link: false
 button-down-arrow: true
 google-map-id: 1VXhMDtwdH88TTCiVfd9G2g9fnujkJpU
+img: /img/bc-kids.jpeg # used for FB share image; page content is controlled by /_data/event-data.yml
 ---

 The Spring Series consists of six short-distance races on a mix of surfaces—from creekside paths to gravel roads to sandy stretches along Lake Superior.
 Races are held across the Twin Ports—most on Wednesday evenings and one on a Sunday morning.
 The final race is followed by a potluck and prizes for all.